-It is nontoxic to birds and mammals, and because it contains no chemicals to which insects can build immunity, neither can they build resistance to DE.
+On the plus side, it is nontoxic to birds and mammals, and because it contains no chemicals to which insects can build immunity, neither can they build resistance to DE.

-In IPM, treatments are made with the goal of removing only the target organism, so DE is not a universal solution but one which is fast, effective, nontoxic, and relatively benign under limited circumstances.
+In IPM, however, treatments are made with the goal of removing only the target organism, so DE is not a universal solution but one which is fast, effective, nontoxic, and relatively benign under limited circumstances.

 Always read pest and disease control labels and follow instructions carefully.

 - Cultural Controls.
 Once you know the types of problems that are likely, you can easily incorporate cultural controls as preventive measures.
 Fundamental cultural modifications include crop rotation, cleaning up crop debris, shifting planting dates to stay ahead of pest development, and using clean tools to prune and trim to prevent the spread of infection.
 Many problems can be avoided from the outset by optimizing soil quality — or if not growing in the ground, whatever substrate / medium being used — so that plants are vigorous and robust, able to withstand insect and disease pressure.

 - Mechanical Controls.
 The second type of control strategies are mechanical means such as covering crops with row cover, laying reflective mulch to repel certain pests, hand removal, trapping, collars around stems, trellising, tillage in all its various forms, and ensuring adequate air circulation within a protected environment.
 Sound cultural controls together with mechanical controls form the abiotic basis of an integrated pest management framework.